-Cruise The Strait of Magellan
+Cruise the Strait of Magellan

+The fjords and channels throughout the Strait of Magellan are known for their natural beauty and calm waters.
 Along the route, high glaciers flow to the sea from steep snow-capped peaks.
 Protected bays are populated with elephant seals, Humpback whales, and Magellanic penguins.

 These cruises offer guided excursions to:

 Some points of interest include:

 - Pía Glacier & Garibaldi Glacier